sourcegraph/handbook/content/communication/content_guidelines/terminology_guidelines.md

 Only use _we_ and _our_ (as in “our GitHub integration”) in informal documents.
 In documentation or marketing material, depending on the context, just avoid it, or use “the” or “Sourcegraph”.

+## Writing about our customers

+We use the following terms to delineate different customer segments:
+* Enterprise: the segment of companies with 500+ developers
+* Commercial: the segment of companies between 50 and 500 developers
+* Midmarket: synonymous with "Commercial"; prefer to use "Commercial
+* SMB: the segment of the market between 2 and 50 developers

 ## Term usage

 | Use this             | Not this                                         | Why?                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                    |